 Q. Some students will perform better if they take just one test at a time.
 Can that be scheduled?

 A. Yes.
-In January, 2014, the GED exam switched to a modular system.
+In January 2014, the GED exam switched to a modular system.
 There are four sub-tests, and students can register and pay for one of these tests when they think they’re ready to do so.
-Test scores remain valid for two years, so within that time frame, students must have completed all four sub-tests.
+Test scores remain valid for two years from your first registration, so within that time frame, students must have completed all four sub-tests.
 Registration is done online at GED.com.

-Q. A student’s name in misspelled on the diploma.
+Q. A student’s name is misspelled on the diploma.
 How can this be fixed?

 A. All students enter their names on all answer sheets and the demographic form.
 When a student’s name is misspelled on a diploma, this is because they entered their name incorrectly.
 In that case, the student must return both diploma and the transcript that hold the incorrect name to the GED test site’s examiner.This must be done the test center where the student took the exam.
 Only then can a corrected diploma (and transcript) be issued.